-Our research focuses on understanding the physical properties and mechanical design of biological systems ranging from the single molecule scale to the macroscopic scale (kind of... we study ants!).
+Our research focuses on understanding the physical properties and mechanical design of biological systems ranging from the single molecule to the micron scale.
 At the molecular and cellular scale our group uses a combination of DNA nanotechnology, single molecule and single cell fluorescence imaging, force spectroscopy, and mechanical modeling to investigate a variety of physiological problems.
 We utilize a recently developed nanotechnology called scaffolded DNA origami to design and fabricate devices and sensors that have similar dimensions to typical biomolecular machinery (~1-100nm).

 Areas of research interest:

 DNA-based nanomachine and nanorobot design (collaboration with Dr. Haijun Su):

 Structural DNA nanotechnology is an emerging field with applications in areas including drug delivery, biosensing, material templating, and molecular computing.
 This field was established in the 1980s largely with the pioneering work of Nadrian Seeman.
 Since then, structural DNA nanotechnology, in particular the development of scaffolded DNA origami, has enabled the fabrication of nanometer scale objects with geometric complexity approaching that of natural biomolecules.
 For recent reviews of structural DNA nanotechnology and applications click here or here.
 Dr. Castro worked in the lab of Prof. Hendrik Dietz at the Technische Universität München designing DNA nanostructures and establishing methods for DNA self-assembly.